 Wellesley Wetlands Protection Committee means that body lawfully appointed by the Wellesley Natural Resources Commission pursuant to Article 43.7 of the Town of Wellesley Bylaws.
 The primary responsibilities of the Committee are the implementation and enforcement of the Act and the Bylaw.

+Wetland Resource Areas mean areas specified in the Massachusetts Wetlands Protection Regulations, 310 CMR 10.00, as amended, and in the Town of Wellesley Wetland Bylaw and Regulations, as amended.

 Wet Meadow means an area where groundwater is at the surface for a significant part of the growing season and near the surface throughout the year and where a significant part of the vegetational community is composed of various grasses, sedges and rushes; made up of, but not limited to nor necessarily including all, of the following plants or groups of plants: blue flag (Iris), vervain (Verbena), thoroughwort (Eupatorium), dock (Rumex), false loosestrife (Ludwigia), hydrophilic grasses (Gramineae), loosestrife (Lythrum), marsh fern (Dryopteris thelypteris), rushes (Juncaceae), sedges (Cyperaceae), sensitive fern (Onoclea sensibilis), and smartweed (Polygonum).

 Wildlife means all non-domesticated, native mammals, birds, reptiles, and amphibians, and all vertebrate and invertebrate species that are listed as endangered, threatened, or of special concern under the Massachusetts Endangered Species Act (MGL Ch.
 131A and its regulations 321 CMR 10.00 et seq.).